Southwest Florida Real Estate

 Other Contract Inspections

-The contract also permits home, termite, radon, and mold inspections by a Buyer to determine the presence of defects, infestation, or contaminated air.
-It is more common, than in years past, that Buyers will request these inspections before completing the purchase of a property.
-It could save a Seller a "lost" contract by determining in advance any potential problems and correcting them before the Buyer makes an offer.
+The contract also permits home, termite, radon, and mold inspections by a buyer to determine the presence of defects, infestation, or contaminated air.
+It is more common, than in years past, that buyers will request these inspections before completing the purchase of a property.
+It could save a seller a "lost" contract by determining in advance any potential problems and correcting them before the buyer makes an offer.

 Home Inspection

-For Sellers, just think about that first offer with the request for a home inspection - when was the last time you inspected your attic for pests?
+For sellers, just think about that first offer with the request for a home inspection - when was the last time you inspected your attic for pests?
 If you are selling your home you'll want to know ahead of time about potential hidden problems and correct them before you present your home to the public.
 Almost all contracts include the contingency condition for an inspection, and most buyers are going to insist that the inspection be conducted by a professional home inspector they hire.
 If the buyer's inspector finds a problem it can easily cause the buyer to get cold feet and the contract may fall out.
 At best, surprise problems uncovered by the buyer's inspector will cause delays in closing, and usually you will have to pay for repairs at the last minute, or take a lower price on your home.
-For more information, see Home Inspections.
+For more information, see our Home Inspections page.

 Radon Inspection